shawncres/PythonSeleniumAutomation/README.md

 A collection of advanced Selenium WebDriver automation scripts demonstrating real-world test automation capabilities.

 > **Sanitized for Public Viewing**
-> All internal URLs, company names (Hivemind → RoboticsERP, Attabotics → RobotINC), project identifiers, and sensitive details have been replaced with placeholders or rebranded.
+> All internal URLs, project identifiers, and sensitive details have been replaced with placeholders or rebranded.

 ### Skills Demonstrated